Anirudh12345678/JWTAuth-NodeJs/README.md

-Authentication setup using NodeJs and JWT tokens and using PostGresql for the Database.
+Authentication setup using NodeJs and JWT tokens and using PostGresql for the Database(with Drizzle ORM).
-I have used Drizzle ORM in NodeJs